DanielleYasso/where-the-truck/README.md

 -----------------------

 #####Security
 In any login system, security is important.
 I wanted to ensure that user passwords couldn't be stolen, especially considering that most people re-use their passwords all over the place (despite warnings against such a practice).
-Passlib offers a simple but effective encryption and verification system, requiring only 3 lines of code: the import line, the encryption line, and the verification line.
+Passlib offers a simple but effective encryption and verification system using hashes and salts, requiring only 3 lines of code: the import line, the encryption line, and the verification line.

 I chose Flask-Login to manage secure user sessions and session cookies to afford users the option of clicking "Remember me" when they login.
 This Flask extension is well-known, well-documented, reliable, and offers exactly what I needed to implement that feature.